SAP-samples/teched2025-IN163/exercises/ex2/README.md

 | purchaseOrder    | ${header.purchaseOrder} |

-9. Scroll down to the **Integration Process: Consumer flow**, and add a AEM sender connection between the Sender and the message start event.
-On the tab **Connection** of the JMS sender adapter, maintain the same externalized parameters as in the AEM Receiver Channel in the upper Flow.
+9. In the integration flow model, scroll down to the **Integration Process: Consumer flow**, and add an AEM sender connection between the Sender and the message start event.
+In the **Properties** section of the AEM sender adapter, click on **Externalize** and maintain the same externalized parameters as in the AEM Receiver Channel before.
+When done, select **OK** to close the **Externalization** dialog.

 |Name                   | Value                                                         |
 | ----------------------| --------------------------------------------------------------|